ksOAn6g5/TaiSu/README.md

 Baidu cloud link:
 * URLs&captions for TaiSu dataset: https://pan.baidu.com/s/1YITGlMF2L7EFLZrLuETJKQ?pwd=tais

+Images can be downloaded using dowwnload_tool/download.py once the urls are ready.

 ## Pre-extracted image embeddings
 We provide the image embeddings extracted with CLIP's RN101 and ViT-B/32 variants.
 * Pre-extracted image features: